 • petitions that relate to something which has already been dealt with by the Council or another appropriate body or are in the process of being so dealt with.

-• petitions that don't actually request any action or call upon The Royal Borough of Windsor and Maidenhead to "recognise" or "acknowledge" something, as they do not clearly call for a recognisable action.
+• petitions that don't actually request any action or call upon the borough to "recognise" or "acknowledge" something, as they do not clearly call for a recognisable action.

 • wording that is impossible to understand; please don't use 'shouting' capital letters excessively as they can make petitions fall foul of this criterion.